-As we age, focusing on eating healthy foods becomes more important.
-The older we get, the more at risk we are for developing chronic diseases such as heart disease, stroke, and diabetes.
+As you age, focusing on eating healthy foods becomes more important.
+The older you get, the more at risk you become for developing chronic diseases such as heart disease, stroke, and diabetes.
 That’s why it’s essential to ensure that we eat a diet rich in antioxidants, vitamins, and minerals.
-These foods are full of nutrients that help keep you healthy and strong!
-This blog post will discuss the ten healthiest foods for seniors.
+These nutrients are essential for helping keep you healthy and strong!
+To help you find the perfect options, this article will look at the ten healthiest foods for seniors.

 It Is Important To Eat Healthy When You Age